Last reviewed by Netlify Support - August, 2023

 - Delete the inactive DNS zone and use our external DNS instructions.

 - Activate the inactive DNS zone.

 These solutions are either/or.
 You may be wondering which you should use.

 If the DNS already points to Netlify and the site works but SSL doesn’t then I would try deleting the inactive zone first (solution #1).
 I recommend that solution first because it will have no impact to your current DNS configuration (because what is being deleted is inactive).

 Using Netlify DNS does enable features like automatic SSL for branch subdomains.
-However, using Netlify DNS isn’t the only way to point a custom domain to a Netlify site.
+However, using Netlify DNS isn’t the only way to point a production domain to a Netlify site.

 You can also use the external DNS instructions and not use Netlify DNS at all.

 If that is your preferred solution, simply navigate the the DNS zone page for the production domain at Netlify and use the “Delete DNS zone” at the bottom of the page to delete the zone.

 Once this is done, the SSL certificate provisioning should be successful (as long as the external DNS instructions were followed).
 If it isn’t successful please create a new topic in Support and let us know about it.

 - Before activating the Netlify DNS zone, please be sure to transfer all the required DNS records to Netlify (this must be done manually).
 There is more about copying all required DNS records here.